Introduction

 -

-8. How do Macao SAR residents re-enrol for the Hong Kong e-Channel service after the cancellation of enrolment?
+9. How do Macao SAR residents re-enrol for the Hong Kong e-Channel service after the cancellation of enrolment?

-Answer: Eligible Macao SAR permanent residents, aged 18 or above, may lodge a new enrolment application at the self-service document application kiosks in the 24-hour Government Self-Service Centres, or the self-service kiosks for “Easy Macao Identification Services” at the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin, or proceed to the e-Channel Enrolment Offices in Hong Kong (please visit Hong Kong SAR Immigration Department’s website).For eligible Macao SAR residents, aged from 11 to 17, they are required to lodge a new application in person with their parent or guardian at the e-Channel Enrolment Offices in Hong Kong and provide the required documents.
+Answer: Eligible Macao SAR residents, aged 18 or above, may enrol by using the self-service document application kiosks at the Government 24-hour Self-Service Centres in Macao, the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin and the “Macao New Neighbourhood” Macau Government 24-hour Self-service Centre.
+Alternatively, they can enrol at the e-Channel Enrolment Offices in Hong Kong (please visit Hong Kong SAR Immigration Department’s website).For eligible Macao SAR residents, aged from 11 to 17, they are required to lodge a new application in person with their parent or guardian at the e-Channel Enrolment Offices in Hong Kong and provide the required documents.

 How to use